 In such situations, choose to be the bigger person and manage your attitude.
 Choose your peace over active confrontation with difficult people.
 Often, they thrive in drama and will respect you when you don’t get sucked into their drama.

 Manipulators, toxic people, and different kinds of difficult people can be a bit too much for someone to handle.
-It can reach a point where it is abuse and can ruin a healthy working environment.
+It can reach a point where it is abused and can ruin a healthy working environment.

 You can seek help by taking up a soft skills course to help you learn emotional regulation on how to deal with difficult people.
 Further, you can report the person to HR if their difficulty has reached the point of abuse and ask them to take action.